mohesu/combine-with-context/project-spec.md

 ## Project Specification (Revised)

 ### user goals
-Users want to be able to easily copy one or many files at once onto their cliboard.
-The text saved onto the cliboard will be in a format that will be easily understood by llms.
+Users want to be able to easily copy one or many files at once onto their clipboard.
+The text saved onto the clipboard will be in a format that will be easily understood by LLMs.

 ### 1. **Project Overview**